 We aim to be an entertaining, performing group – we learn the songs by heart, and have a popular repertoire that audiences want to hear.
 We work to sing well, and have occasional external coaching to help us.

 We’d like to sing for you!
 We can field a smaller group if the full complement of us would swamp your venue.
 Want to find out more?
-Contact us here.
+Contact us here, or have a look at what to expect from our concerts here.

 Like to hear us?
 You’ll find some audio clips on our Audio page.